Nitrate and nitrite poisoning of livestock

 Depending on the severity, the signs of nitrite poisoning might include:

-In some nitrite poisonings of cattle, the main problem is abortion a few days after exposure.
+In some nitrite poisonings of cattle, if the animal survives the initial exposure, abortion can occur 10-14daysafter exposure.

-At post mortem, you might notice that the blood has a dark brown appearance.
-Though, the blood returns to its normal colour a few hours after death.
+At post mortem, you might notice that the blood has a dark brown appearance however, the blood returns to its normal colour a few hours after death.

 Pin-point haemorrhages may be present in the heart and trachea along with general congestion of the blood vessels.

-Analysing plant material from the pasture on which animals have been grazing can also be a useful guide to diagnosis, but shouldn't be the only method.
+potentially blood and rumen contents can be analysed for nitrite levels if collected shortly after death Testing plant material from the pasture on which animals have been grazing can also be a useful guide to diagnosis but shouldn't be the only method.
 The accuracy of the testing depends on the thoroughness of sampling, as plants growing near each other can have large variations in their nitrate content.
 There can also be different concentrations of nitrate in different parts of the same plant.

 Plants containing more than 1.5% nitrate (expressed as potassium nitrate) on a dry weight basis are considered to be potentially dangerous.